explorigin/Rocket/doc/usage.rst

 .. _app_info:

 * app_info_ - A dictionary that holds information that the Worker class specified in *method* will use for configuration.
 See the documentation for the Worker class you are using for specifics on what to put in this dictionary.
+Current Worker classes are: WSGIWorker_

+.. _WSGIWorker: development.html#wsgiworker

 .. _min_threads: